Where We Be

 On our way to Mackinac Island, we visited the quaint town of St. Ignace and strolled its historic boardwalk

-Robin stands on the verge of Main Street with its plethora of fudge shops
+Robin stands on Main Street with its plethora of fudge shops

 Beautiful gardens brighten up the Victoran homes and hotels